Alaska Drone Laws

 State Rules and Regulations

-Federal airspace laws take precedence over state drone laws.
-If a state or local law directly conflicts with FAA regulations, the state or local law is likely to be invalidated.
+Federal aviation laws enacted by the FAA take precedence over state drone laws.
+If a state or local law directly conflicts with FAA regulations, the state or local law is generally considered void.
+All commercial drone pilots operating in Alaska must adhere to the FAA's Part 107 Rules.

 Alaska statute defines an “unmanned aircraft system” as “an unmanned aircraft operated without direct human intervention from inside the aircraft.”